MS-DOS DIRECTORY Command

 - File name or directory name with the file extension

 The list of files will scroll up and off the screen.
-At the end of the listing, the summary of the files and directories is displayed.
+The summary of the files and directories is displayed at the end of the listing.
 A line that shows the number of bytes free on the hard drive.

 More information on the MS-DOS commands: